nancysunnieli/bootleg-ebay/README.md

 # Important Notes
 - Our system only allows for one auction to take place for each item at a given time
+- When inputting information into forms on the front end, make sure to fill in all the fields, otherwise the API will not allow you to move forward